datagouv/hydra/README.md

 ## 📦 Dependencies

-This project uses `libmagic`, which needs to be installed on your system, eg:
+This project uses `libmagic`, which needs to be installed on your system, e.g.:

-`brew install libmagic` on MacOS, or `sudo apt-get install libmagic-dev` on linux.
+`brew install libmagic` on MacOS, or `sudo apt-get install libmagic-dev` on Linux.

 This project uses Python >=3.11 and [uv](https://docs.astral.sh/uv/) to manage dependencies.